MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 Help us improve Migration Manager by sending your suggestions and reporting bugs you encounter.
 Just select the feedback button at the bottom of the page.

 ## Coming soon

 - Several enhancements are coming to Google Workspace migrations.
 New features include:
   -  Filtering by factors such as dates, file types, and invalid characters
   -  Downloading bulk reports

+## March 2023

+- **Change**.
+Downloading your migration reports has been consolidated in the action menu bar.
+The *View logs* link has been removed to improve resource consumption and align with how Scan logs are downloaded.
+-
+## February 2023

-  - Display of the estimated time it will take for your migration to complete.
+- **Display of the estimated time**.
+There is now display of the estimated time it will take for your Google Drive migration to complete.

 ## January 2023
 - **Fixed:  Report aggregator script**.
 The Report aggregator script was incorrectly converting bytes to gigabytes.
 This has now been fixed.
 [Learn more: Download detailed task reports.](/sharepointmigration/mm-reports#download-detailed-task-level-reports-via-powershell)